 Before working in academia, Charlie was a social science lecturer in an FE College, teaching Access to Higher Education courses and A-levels.
 She also worked as a Casework Manager for a Member of Parliament during this time.

-Charlie’s research interests centre around issues affecting people’s lives at different ages.
+Charlie’s research interests centre around issues and inequalities which affect people’s lives at different ages.
 She takes an interdisciplinary and mixed methods approach to research.

-She also worked as a Research Associate on the British Academy Bogus Self-Employment project, with Marti Lopez-Andreu, where she used Understanding Society survey data, alongside focus group discussions, to analyse changes in self-employment in the UK.
+She also worked as a Research Associate on the British Academy Bogus Self-Employment project, with Marti Lopez-Andreu, where she used Understanding Society survey data and focus group discussions to analyse changes in self-employment in the UK.
 This analysis highlighted differences in the age profile of the self-employed and indicated that some industries seemed to be more effected by bogus self-employment than others.
 This research revealed the challenges and the benefits of being self-employed at different stages in the life-course.

 Charlie has also worked as a Research Assistant.
-She produced a scoping review of literature, focusing on links between social media use and mental health issues, for an Adolescent Mental Health project.
-She also produced a systematic literature review, for QAA, concerning Access to HE Students’ Labour Market Experiences, on behalf of a team of academics from the University of Leicester, University of Southampton and the University of East London.
+She produced a scoping review of literature, which focussed on links between social media use and mental health issues, for an Adolescent Mental Health project.
+She also produced a systematic literature review for QAA, concerning Access to HE Students’ Labour Market Experiences, on behalf of a team of academics from the University of Leicester, University of Southampton and the University of East London.

-Her PhD followed a life-course theme considering If Age Matters in Higher Education.
-Charlie examined the views and experiences of different-aged undergraduate students who enrolled in 2015 at an English university.
-She examined enrolment data, conducted yearly surveys and regularly interviewed students to consider how their adaptation, motivation and barriers changed during the three years of their degree.
+Her PhD research followed a life-course theme considering If Age Matters in Higher Education.
+Charlie examined the views and experiences of different-age groups of undergraduate students who enrolled in 2015 at an English university.
+She examined enrolment data, conducted yearly surveys and collected regular diary entries and interviews from a small sample students to consider how their adaptation, motivation and barriers changed during the three years of their degree.
 Follow-up research is still ongoing with the interview participants to understand how they adapted to the labour market since completing their studies.
 Charlie also analysed large-scale secondary data and conducted interviews for her MSc research: What is Old?
 Changing perceptions of Aging.

 - Sutton.
 C. E, (2019) Mature Students and Social Isolation: Feeling Excluded or Choosing to be Alone? in Boeren.
 E & James.
 N (eds) 'Being an Adult Learner in Austere Times’ London Palgrave.
 DOI: 10.1007/978-3-319-97208-4